Helix AU Core

 Overview

-Writing Data Back to Helix enables partners to securely and efficiently write FHIR resources (like Patient, DocumentReference, Appointments) from SmileCDR Hub into Helix by ensuring data accuracy, traceability, and regulatory compliance.
+This feature enables you to securely and efficiently write FHIR resources (for example, Patient, DocumentReference, Appointment) from Helix Hub into Helix by ensuring data accuracy, traceability, and regulatory compliance.

 Purpose

-• When partners update or create records, writing data back ensures Helix always reflects the latest information.
+• When you update or create records, writing data back ensures Helix always reflects the latest information.

 • This avoids fragmentation and duplication, helping practices manage unified, accurate records.